The way it looks, the way it drives, its authentic lightweighting

 Coupe, sport, lightweight.
-BMW’s only applied the CSL badge to two cars in its history: the 3.0 CSL, a homologation hero nicknamed The Batmobile, and this oh-so-delicately styled special edition of the E46 BMW M3, introduced in 2003.
-All credit to M Division, really – it’s surely kept the letters trademarked and could have slapped them on a number of its recent products – the latest M2 CS, for instance – but it clearly knows that L at the end needs to be earned.
+Before the M4 CSL, BMW only applied the CSL badge to two cars in its history: the 3.0 CSL, a homologation hero nicknamed The Batmobile, and this oh-so-delicately styled special edition of the E46 BMW M3, introduced in 2003.
+All credit to M Division, really – it’s surely kept the letters trademarked and could have slapped them on a number of its recent products, but it clearly knows that L at the end needs to be earned.

 This M3 certainly did.
 It was 110kg lighter than the stock M3 of the time, which is considerable when there’s still two seats in the back.
 Its dieting was much more nuanced and considered than simply flinging superfluous bits in the skip (though BMW would let you lose the stereo and air con if you wanted to).

 There’s its carbon fibre roof.
 Now a staple on even two-tonne M8 Gran Coupes, but the M3 CSL pioneered it.
 Other areas – the rear diffuser, front skirt and interior panels – used motorsport-derived composite materials while the bonnet was made of aluminium and the rear window from thinner glass than standard.

 Think that’s nerdy?
 There’s also a carbon airbox hooked up to the engine, losing yet more grams while giving the 3.0-litre straight-six a newly nape-prickling intake noise.
 BMW also fiddled with the cams and valves to liberate another 17bhp, the CSL producing peaks of 355bhp and 273lb ft peaks.